To view this article

 So if you were eating a diet that low in protein, you would be in constant autophagy.
 Of course, being in constant autophagy for longer than a several-day fast is NOT good.
 The body loves and needs protein.
 (That’s why it resorts to autophagy when deprived of it, to make some of its own out of cellular debris).
 And as Dr. Valter Longo pointed out, it’s not the fast that creates stem cells and give you a new immune system after several days of no food, it’s the re-feed after the fast.
 (One reason that a week of fasting should ALWAYS be followed by a two week re-feed of very high nutrient food) (But hopefully this clarifies why people who are fasting don’t need to panic if they accidentally ingest a couple of grams of protein.
 Autophagy will go on.

 This is the reason that doctors sometimes create “fasting mimicking diets” that keep the protein below 15 grams, as a way for people who want to experience some benefits of fasting, but not to really fast, to do so.

-This also clarifies why it won’t stop your fast if you eat just a little protein when fasting.
+This also clarifies why it won’t stop your fast if you eat a tiny, tiny amount of protein when fasting.
 (Not to say it’s recommended, but it won’t be the end of the world.)
 Let’s say you add some cream to your coffee.
 There are 0.3 grams of protein in a tablespoon of cream.
 (You’d have to drink 45 tablespoons, or 3 full cups of cream in a day to stop autophagy.)

 Most people still like to do water-only fast (plus electrolytes).
 The idea of fasting is to give your body a break from food, so if you can do them, water fasts are the easiest way to go.
 But hopefully this should clarify why adding a tiny amount of cream to your coffee when fasting, won’t break your fast.